jclary-31/Durum_Wheat/Readme.md

 Classification_Images.ipynb contains morphological and color metrics for each wheat seed identified in Vitreous, Starchy and Foreign images.
 However classification is very sensitive to morphological metrics, and I am not sure of their correct definitions.
 The formulas used for morphological metrics are taken from my understanding of the .docx file given by the author.
 However I am not sure if those formulas are correct as some of them highly differs from what I found on specialized website.
 For the experiment, I changed on purpose de morphological metrics and it seems that their exact formulation is crucial.
 Note here : I decomposed all images in subimages.
 A subimage correspond to one seed.
 This is different from usual image analysis, where one image correspond to image saved on computer (i.e a photographie of multiple seeds)

 I contacted the author to get feedback on the morphological metrics.
 The .ipynb is on github as communication support.
 However I never get anys answers.
 Conclusion here is that computed metrics does not work.
 However some of the metrics computed by the authors, make no sense.
-For example, they measures negative ellispe's eccentricity, which is by definition impossible.
+For example, they measure negative ellispe's eccentricity, which is by definition impossible.

 If computing metrics is an dead end, there is still another ways to exploit tif images, i.e. using keras framework (next part)